Lukiangelxd/ReadMe-Generator/README.md

   This project is licensed under the ![License](https://img.shields.io/badge/License-MIT-blue.svg), [MIT Link](https://www.opensource.org/licenses/MIT)

   ## Questions
-  If you have any questions about this project, you can view it at https://github.com/h.
-You can also contact me at j.
+  If you have any questions about this project, you can view it at https://github.com/amzemina.
+You can also contact me at amzemina@gmail.com.